sbahrin3/html-validate-test/README.md

 To mark the field as requred: data-required="true"

-To mark the field as must follow certain pattern: data-pattern="<use regex pattern here>"
+To mark the field as must follow certain pattern: data-pattern="use regex pattern here"

 Example: If the data must be all digits: data-pattern="^[0-9]*$"